 In many states, there is not a minimum amount of time the annuity must be structured, although, we recommend structuring the annuity for a reasonable amount of time.
 Many carriers require a minimum term length but may be able to go as low as two months.

-There are three states that do specify how short an annuity must be in order to be compliant.
+There are two states that do specify how short an annuity must be in order to be compliant.
 They are as follows:

 - Oregon – The annuity must be within 12 months of the individual’s Medicaid life expectancy.